 That said, roof decks have a preexisting building surface, which requires less support than a second floor deck that must be built up from the ground or anchored to a strictly vertical wall.
 The similarity with other kinds of decking is that the cost of the deck still mostly boils down to how big you want your deck to be and much weight the deck needs to support.
 Needless to say, unless you have experience working with both decks and roofing, it is best you leave installation to a professional.

-Need to find a pro for your Deck Project?Find Pros
+Ready to start your Deck Project?Find Pros

 The position of existing trees or planting new trees is often an important consideration for your roof deck project.
 Trees near your roof deck can provide a secluded ambiance.
 Just because you’re on your deck doesn’t mean you want to feel the entire world can spy on you.
 If you or a household member has a fear of heights a well-placed tree or two can change the visual surrounds of the deck and alleviate feelings of fear.
 On the other hand, you probably don’t want trees that are going to completely cutoff your view.
 Before you build your deck or plant new trees, take note of what lines-of-sight you want to maintain and which can be obfuscated.